nikitaGlobal/wptheme/readme.md

 Also the object has extra keys:
 - **active** true/false if this item is the current item
 - **domain** stripped domainname. https://somedomain.com/category/postname turns to somedomain.
 One of the application is obtainig popular service names, like youtube, instagram
+- **children** array of child menu items with the same structure as parent items

 Example:
 ```php